How to Diagnose for Sleep Apnea

 If you suspect you have sleep apnea, an effective diagnosis can be conducted in one of two ways: an in-lab test or a home test.
 Both methods are effective but new developments in-home testing make it easier and more convenient.

-How to Diagnose Sleep Apnea
+How Does Sleep Apnea Affect Your Health?

 Polysomnography